 Verse 10: You first encountered lâ in amôr at the beginning of your study, in Gjenesi 1:22; it can be taken as meaning to mate, to reproduce.
 The masculine noun amôr is the Friulian for love but refers here to sexual reproduction: lâ in amôr, to go into sexual reproduction (that is, to mate, to reproduce).
 Al è sucedût che is to be understood as it so happened that, it came to pass that.
 You read: al è sucedût (it so happened), tal timp che lis bestiis a van in amôr (at the mating time of the beasts [at the time when the beasts mate]), che jo o ai alçâts i vôi (that I raised my eyes) e o ai viodût in sium (and I saw in a dream) che i becs (that the male goats) che a stavin par cuviergi lis bestiis (that were about to mount the females [the beasts]) a jerin riâts, tacolâts e verzolâts (were streaked, spotted and striped).
 The verb cuvierzi (found in the text as cuviergi) is the Friulian for to cover; it is used here in the sense of to mount.

-Verse 11: L’agnul di Diu: angel of God.
-Dî in sium: to say in the dream.
+Verse 11: L’agnul di Diu mi disè in sium (the angel of God said to me in the dream): Jacop (Jacob); e jo i rispuindei: ben? (and I responded to him: yes?).
 O rispuindei (I responded) is the first-person singular of the passât sempliç of the verb rispuindi.
-Jo i rispuindei: I responded to him.
-Ben?: yes?; used in response to having been summoned.
+Ben is used in response to having been summoned.

 Verse 13: Onzût is the past participle of the verb onzi (to anoint).
 The angel of God says: jo o soi il Diu (I am the God) che ti à comparît a Betel (who appeared to you in Bethel), là che tu âs onzût il colonel (where you anointed the pillar) e che tu mi âs fat un avôt (and where you made a vow to me).
 Note the repetition of che: là che tu âs onzût […] e che tu mi âs fat […]; the second che keeps tu mi âs fat […] joined to là che (where).
 The angel of God continues: cumò cjapiti sù (now arise), jes di cheste tiere (leave this land) e torne te cjase di to pari (and return to your father’s house).
 Jes is the second-person singular imperative of the verb jessî, meaning to go out, to exit.